bradleypeterson/AlgoGauge/README.md

 make your edits, commit and push them to your branch and then create a pull request.
 Only owners of this repo may authorize pull requests.

+If you do want to add to this repo, please also read the <a href="./DEV-README.md">DEV-README.md</a>

 ### Prerequisites